ronsun/PagedListWithSize/README.md

 ### Extend by partial view
 + A partial view `_pagedListWithSize.cshtml` with model `PagedListWithSizeModel.cs`, combine PagedList and size in this partial view and use classes defined in `PagedListWithSize.css` for stylish.
 + Defined required properties in the model, include for original PagedList and list of page size.
-+ Render the partial view in any view need to do pagiation, for an example in simple case:
++ Render the partial view in any view need pagiation, for an example in simple case:

 ``` csharp
 @Html.Partial("_pagedListWithSize",